This blog has moved to a new site. Same neurotic content though so please check it out:

 Number of times have told only daughter how proud I am she has won scholarship: (3,426).
 Number of times husband has told friends and family how happy he is we don’t have to pay for her university fees: (5,000,000).
 Number of times have admitted to self will miss only daughter: (too many to count).

 Am pleased and proud of only daughter.
-Has won wonderful scholarship to university in Canada.
-Everyone I meet is congratulating me.
+Has won wonderful scholarship to university in

 “Yes, she has done so well."
 I say, smiling humbly.
 "Where did she get it from?
 Oh ha ha, well I don’t know really…ha ha!”